zowe/docs-site/docs/user-guide/configuring-security.md

 ## Configure the z/OS system for Zowe

 Review and perform z/OS configuration steps based on your settings.
 For a detailed table of configuration procedures and associated purposes for performing these procedures, see [Configuring the z/OS system for Zowe](./configure-zos-system).

-## Configure address space job naming

-The user ID ZWESVUSR that is associated with the Zowe started task must have `READ` permission for the `BPX.JOBNAME` profile in the `FACILITY` class.
-For more information about permitting user to activate the `FACILITY` class for this profile, see [Configuring address space job naming](./configure-zos-system/#configure-address-space-job-naming).

 ## Assign security permissions to users